Is Celebrating the Mawlid (Birth) of the Prophet Muhammad (pbuh) Correct According to Qur’an and Sunnah?

 Scholars in Favor

-• Imam al-Suyuti: He viewed Mawlid as a permissible practice that brings Muslims together to remember the Prophet (pbuh).
+1. Imam al-Suyuti: He considered the celebration of Mawlid as permissible, arguing that it brings Muslims together to remember the Prophet’s life and teachings.

-• Imam Ibn Hajar al-Asqalani: He supported the celebration of Mawlid as long as it did not involve any forbidden practices.
+2. Imam Ibn Hajar al-Asqalani: He supported the celebration as long as it did not involve any forbidden practices, seeing it as a means of expressing love for the Prophet (pbuh).

 Scholars Against

-• Sheikh Ibn Uthaymeen: He also viewed Mawlid as an innovation not practiced by the Prophet (pbuh) or his companions.
+1. Imam Ibn Taymiyyah: He regarded Mawlid as a bid’ah, or religious innovation, that should be avoided since it was not practiced by the Prophet or his companions.

 Conclusion